-We compare a basic Maestro implementation with all-distributed and all-centralized solutions over three graph types.
-Mesh graph is a regular graph in which vertices are organized as in 4.
+We compare a basic Maestro implementation with alldistributed and all-centralized solutions over three graph types.
+Mesh graph is a regular graph where vertices are laid as a grid; each vertice has 4 neighboring vertices.
 Random graph is formed by incrementally adding a new vertex to the graph at each step and connecting it to two random neighbors.
 Finally social graph is generated by using the Barabasi-Albert graph model with the parameters given in http://current.cs.ucsb.edu/socialmodels/ to closely follow social network data from Facebook.
 Assignment of vertices to the workers is done randomly in random and social graphs due to the difficulty of determining disjoint sets of vertices.
-On the other hand, in mesh network, we partition the graph based on the spatial proximity of the vertices on the mesh.
+On the other hand, in mesh network, we partition the graph to the nodes based on the spatial proximity of the vertices on the mesh.
 The completion time of the subcoloring algorithm (for all-centralized, all-distributed, and Maestro frameworks alike) is taken as the last vertex color update time in the graph.
 This is detected by using a very generous timeout for monitoring any color update activity.